denten-courses/con-civ/2025-spring/README.md

 ### Week 2

-- Thomas Hobbes, *Leviathan*, "Introduction" and "Part I: Of Man."
-Concentrate on Part 1:
+- Thomas Hobbes, *Leviathan* (~1645): "Introduction" and "Part I: Of Man."
+Concentrate on Part 1: Chapter 13-16.
-  Chapter 13-16.
 In addition please prepare Part 2: Chapter 21, 22

 ### Week 3

 - John Locke, *Second Treatise of Government* and "An Essay Concerning Toleration."
+- Selections from David Hume

 ### Week 4